-In the broadest sense, funds can be divided into two groups: active and passive.
-Traditionally, Exchange-Traded Funds (ETFs) have been passive investments, tracking an index, or an industry, or a commodity.
+In the broadest sense, exchange-traded funds (ETFs) can be divided into two groups: active and passive.

-This begs the question - what are the similarities and what are the main differences between actively managed ETFs and “traditional” managed products?
+Having looked at the difference between passive ETFs versus active ETFs, what are the similarities and the main differences between actively managed ETFs and managed funds for investors?

-Broadly speaking, investors in active ETFs and managed funds are making the same decision: allowing a fund manager to decide where and when to invest.
-Active ETFs will aim to outperform the benchmark index, and managers choose sectors and weightings depending on their own strategy.
-Like managed funds, active ETFs give investors the opportunity to beat the market by tapping on the knowledge and experience of financial professionals.
+Broadly speaking, investors in active ETFs and traditional managed funds make the same decision: they choose the expertise of a fund manager to decide where and when to invest.
+Active ETFs aim to outperform the benchmark index, and managers choose stocks and weightings depending on the fund strategy and investment objectives.
+Like traditional managed funds, active ETFs give investors the opportunity to beat the market by tapping on the knowledge and experience of financial professionals.

-They also offer the opportunity to benefit from the inefficiencies of the market.
-Share prices do not always behave logically.
-A sudden drop in Apple shares, for example, might spook the market and affect shares of other technology companies that aren’t related to Apple.
-A company might announce positive earnings, but the share falls because a short-term negative news story on that firm unsettles the market.
-Active managers seeks to spot these irregularities and can potentially profit from them.
+A sudden drop in Apple shares, for example, might spook the market and affect the stock prices of other technology companies that aren’t related to Apple.
+Or a robust business with long-term performance potential might announce positive earnings, but its shares fall because a negative, short-term news story relating to that firm unsettles the market.
+Active managers seek to look through these short-term inefficiencies and potentially profit from them.